-Afterwards, turn the WiFi module over, and with your diagonal pliers even out the leads so that they're the same length.
+Afterwards, turn the WiFi module over, and with your diagonal pliers even out the leads so that they're the same length, about 3/8" long.

 Carefully line up the leads with the holes for the WiFi module markings on the TOP of the PC board, and gently work it into the holes until it's about 1/32" above the board.
+DO NOT try to mount the WiFi module flush with the PC board... you WANT it to stick up a little.
+This clearance will prevent "vias" on the PC board from shorting against the bottom of the WiFi module.

 Now, turn the board over so the WiFi module is on the bottom, and solder the leads to the boards.
 Again, use only enough solder to ensure that you have a good mechanical connection.
-You may want to clip the leads as you go, making sure that the remnants don't land somewhere on the board.
+Clip the leads as you go, making sure that the remnants don't land somewhere on the board.

 When you are done, all 16 pads (8 on each side) should be soldered on the bottom of the board, and all 16 pads on the WiFi module should be soldered.
 Inspect the solder joints carefully, and touch up any that look incomplete, particularly the two end pads... they provide the power and ground connections from the board.
-If you didn't clip the leads before, clip them all now.